Table of Contents

 Obesity can be a common issue in any dog.
 That's why it's important to talk about in this French Bulldog breed profile.
 Canine obesity is an epidemic that can be controlled.
 With proper nourishment and exercise, it could be a non-issue.

-There are certain tests you should have done on your dog before adopting them; get their hips, spine, knees, and eyes checked for any signs of disease or illnesses.
+You should have done certain tests on your dog before adopting them; get their hips, spine, knees, and eyes checked for any signs of disease or illnesses.

 Von Willebrand’s Disease is a blood disorder that both dogs and humans can have.
 It will cause issues with the blood clotting process.
 Symptoms that you can recognize for the disease include: